 Operating cash flow = Net income + Depreciation + Amortization

-Free cash flow is important because it is an indicator of the financial health of a business, and particularly of its ability to invest in new business opportunities.
-It is also used by investors to estimate the amount of cash flow that may be available for distribution to them in the form of dividends.
+The free cash flow model is important because it is an indicator of the financial health of a business, and particularly of its ability to invest in new business opportunities.
+The model is also used by investors to estimate the amount of cash flow that may be available for distribution to them in the form of dividends.
 However, there can be a variety of situations in which a company can report positive free cash flow, and which are due to circumstances not necessarily related to a healthy long-term situation.
 For example, positive free cash flow can be caused by:

 - Selling off major corporate assets